andlabs/libui/docs/lifetimes.md

 Know them.

-One of the more annoying parts of libui is that it has to juggle an OS control handle and at least one C data structure for a single uiControl, uiParent, uiWindow, etc. To that end, this document exists to lay the ground rules for object lifetimes.
+One of the more annoying parts of libui is that it has to juggle an OS control handle and at least one C data structure for a single uiControl, uiOSContainer, uiWindow, etc. To that end, this document exists to lay the ground rules for object lifetimes.

 ## To end programmers